Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/smtp.md

 ## Values

-A secret is created by default while installing the Helm chart.
-First, edit the password inside the SMTP secret.
-The secret name is composed of the `release name` + `smtp`.

 | Name                                | Type                                                                | Default Value                                              |
 | ----------------------------------- | ------------------------------------------------------------------- | ---------------------------------------------------------- |
 | `configmap.SMTP_ADDRESS`                  | Set your smtp address.                                                          |`""`                                      |